theturtle32/drunken-octopus-marlin/README.md

 :heart: **To help me the most, please consider contributions via my [Patreon page]**. :heart:

 In exchange for your help, I hope to create content, such as printer upgrade guides and other tutorials.
-I learned a *ton* at the R&D department at LulzBot and I have much I want to teach you!
+I learned a *ton* at the R&D department at AlephObjects and I have much I want to teach you!

 Even if you are unable to contribute, I can still use your help.
 See the [contributing] page for a list of non-monetary ways to chip in!

 ## Got more questions?

-See the [Wiki] for information on the following topics:
+See the [FAQ] for information on the following topics:

 - What printers can I use with *Drunken Octopus*?
 - How can you contribute to *Drunken Octopus*?
-- How does *Drunken Octopus* differ from LulzBot Marlin?
+- How does *Drunken Octopus* differ from factory Marlin?
-- How does *Drunken Octopus* differ from Marlin 2.0 upstream?
+- How does *Drunken Octopus* differ from Marlin upstream?
 - Will *Drunken Octopus* damage my printer?
 - What if I want my printer to remain sober?
 - Will *Drunken Octopus* binaries and pre-build configuration files be provided?
-- What pins are used when upgrading a TAZ to an Archim 2.0?
 - How do I compile *Drunken Octopus* from source?
 - Where can I find parts to upgrade my printer?